Skip to content

 Dia:

-"You can call as many function as you want"
+"You can call as many functions as you want."

-You can generally pass any data type in the function.
+You can generally pass any data type as the function calls arguments, or as the property's value.

 Ritsu: